heigvd-software-engineering/semantic-flow/documentation/semantic-flow-user-manual.md

 3. Click Save.

 ### Delete individual
 2. Click on the "delete" button in the individual's header.
 In red.
-The individual will be completly removed from the dataset.
+The individual will be completely removed from the dataset.
 All the triples related to the individual will be removed.

 ## Manage individual's attributes